melvz/terraform-ecs-fargate/README.md

 ### Workspace file
 - Im a big fan of terraform workspace to avoid any mixup of environments.
-- But today's use case uses a lone env varfile located under the "workspace" folder.
+- But today's use case has a lone env varfile located under the "workspace" folder.
-- File "vpc.tfvars" defines a /16 cidr for the VPC to use.
+- File "vpc.tfvars" defines a  '/16'  cidr for the VPC to use.
 - 3 public subnets
 - 3 private subnets